arieivs/42/2_server/README.md

 Once you run a container with Nginx installed, run ```cat etc/nginx/sites-available/default```.
 That file has some guidelines on how to personalise it, follow them along with [this article](https://forhjy.medium.com/how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-1-75ddf3ede861).

+### SSL Certificate
+The purpose is to generate a self-signed certificate.
+If you run ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/localhost.key -out /etc/ssl/certs/localhost.crt``` inside the container, it will ask you information on your location, in order to generate the SSL key.
+Only the two-letter country code is strictly necessary, you can enter "." in the remaining fields, which will be left blank.
+To do this automatically, add ```-subj "/C=PT/ST=./L=./O=./OU=./CN=."``` (in my case, since I'm in Portugal) before ```-newkey```.
+Check in [this article](https://velog.io/@ljiwoo59/ftserver#wordpress) the meaning of the first command above.
+Note that the key's and certificate's location is defined in the command above.
+Make sure it is consistent with what you wrote in your Nginx config file (and update it if necessary).

 ### PHPMyAdmin
 Once you run a container with PHPMyAdmin installed, ```cat var/www/html/phpmyadmin/config.sample.inc.php```.
 Once again you will have to create your own ```config.inc.php```, follow the guidelines and [this article](https://forhjy.medium.com/42-ft-server-how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-2-4042adb2ab2c).